 What is the difference between an Arbor vs Pergola vs a Patio-Cover

-You finally bought the house of your dreams with a big master bedroom and kitchen complete with the latest state-of-the-art appliances.
-You go out and you have a beautiful landscape getting ready to be filled with your favorite plants and flowers and perhaps a small space for some of your home-grown produce.
+You finally bought the house of your dreams with an impressive master bedroom and a kitchen complete with the latest state-of-the-art appliances.
+You go out, and you have a beautiful landscape getting ready to be filled with your favorite plants and flowers plus space for some of your home-grown produce.

 If it's the latter, it consists of four columns or more complete with beam support.
 This structure can either be open with a lattice frame, covered with a fabric or other lightweight materials.
 It usually comes in DIY kits with easy-to-follow plans or custom-built for you by a contractor.

-Some pergolas also have built-in seating.
-As an extended part of the house, it is attached to an exterior wall with the other end supported by two or more columns.
-It forms what we know as patio, deck or porch.
+Some also have built-in seating.
+As an extended part of the house, it's attached to an exterior wall with the other end supported by two or more columns.
+It forms what we know as a patio, deck, or porch.
+In some public areas, you'll find long pergolas as part of walkways.

-Arbors are typically part of a landscape design as an entrance to a different part of the garden.
-Think of it as a doorway, often arched, to a different area.
-It’s smaller than a pergola and may sometimes be attached to a fence.
 It lacks the architectural elements that a column has like beams and columns.
-Some benches have arbors attached to it and are often used as a central feature of a garden.
-Arbors usually include only two posts and are mostly made of wood, metal or vinyl.
+Some benches have arbors attached to it and used as a central feature of a garden.
+Arbors usually include only two posts and are mostly made of wood, metal, or vinyl.